CodeforRuhrgebiet/containerstandorte-essen-crawler/README.md

 # Location of refuse containers in Essen

-This script is a web scraper, getting the location of refuse containers in Essen, Germany, finding latitutes and longitudes using Google Geolocation API and writes to JSON file.
+This script is a web scraper, getting the location of refuse containers in Essen, Germany, finding latitutes and longitudes using OpenStreetMap data and writes to JSON file.

 ## Data Source